UC3MSocialRobots/maggie_devices_msgs/README.md

 ## CONTENT

-- `eyelids_msgs`: a ROS package with the messages and services to communicate with the servomotors to move the eyelids.
+- `maggie_eyelids_msgs`: a ROS package with the messages and services to communicate with the servomotors to move the eyelids.
-- `ir_controller_msgs`: a ROS package with the messages and services to communicate with the IR controller device.
+- `maggie_ir_controller_msgs`: a ROS package with the messages and services to communicate with the IR controller device.
 - `maggie_devices_msgs`: a ROS metapackage.
-- `motor_controller_msgs`: a ROS package with the messages and services to communicate with the motors for the neck and the arms.
+- `maggie_motor_controller_msgs`: a ROS package with the messages and services to communicate with the motors for the neck and the arms.
-- `rfid_msgs`: a ROS package with the messages and services to communicate with the RFID reader.
+- `maggie_rfid_msgs`: a ROS package with the messages and services to communicate with the RFID reader.

 ## LICENSE